aws-solutions-library-samples/guidance-for-generative-ai-shopping-assistant-using-agents-for-amazon-bedrock/README.md

 ## Deployment Steps

 1. **Clone the Repository**
-   - Clone the repository and naviagte to deployment fodler using the following commands:
+   - Clone the repository and navigate to `deployment` folder using the following commands:
      ```bash
      git clone https://github.com/aws-solutions-library-samples/guidance-for-generative-ai-shopping-assistant-using-agents-for-amazon-bedrock.git